vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Zealot.md

 A zealot can use one-handed weapons and crossbows, and deals 1d8 damage with these weapons.

 # Righteous Weapons
+In the presence of undead, extraplanar beings, or powerful magic of an opposed alignment, a zealot's weapon glows with righteous light equivalent to a torch.
 A zealot's weapons can hit monsters that can normally only be harmed by silver.

 At 4th level or higher, a zealot's weapons can hit monsters that can normally only be harmed by magic.

+# Authority
+A zealot's hirelings and mercenaries have a +1 bonus to Leadership and Morale checks.
+At 6th level, this improves to a +2 bonus.

 # Lay on Hands
 Once per day, a zealot can heal 2 hit points per level by laying their hands on wounded characters.
 Additionally, a zealot of 6th level or higher may cure disease once per week by laying on hands.